nikitavoloboev/data/docs/machine-learning/chatgpt.md

 - [Let’s try ChatGPT.
 Is it any good?
 (2022)](https://www.youtube.com/watch?v=q2A-MkGjvmI)
 - [GPT.sh](https://github.com/shorwood/gptsh) - Use GPT to translate queries into shell commands.
 - [Awesome ChatGPT](https://github.com/Kamigami55/awesome-chatgpt)
+- [Talk to ChatGPT](https://github.com/C-Nedelcu/talk-to-chatgpt) - Chrome extension that allows users to talk with the ChatGPT AI using their voice.
+- [ExplainThisCode](https://github.com/evyatar9/ExplainThisCode) - VSCode extension that uses the ChatGPT API to provide explanations for selected code.